 Offers a forum for members to share their experience in carrying the AA message to jails and prisons, including workbooks, literature, and other AA resources to best accomplish this task.

-Holds monthly meetings on the third Tuesday of each month at 6:30 p.m., to distribute purchased and donated literature, discuss and submit an annual budget request to the District 5 Finance Committee in October of each year and present a monthly oral and written report of Correction Committee activities at the District 5 General Service meeting.
+Holds monthly meetings on the second Saturday of each month at 10 am at the Intergroup office in North Port to distribute purchased and donated literature, discuss and submit an annual budget request to the District 5 Finance Committee in October of each year and present a monthly oral and written report of Correction Committee activities at the District 5 General Service meeting.

 JAIL OR PRISON MEETING COMMITMENTS